CelioBarros/certi/README.md

 # certi

-I develop this app with python using Flask framework.
+I develop this app using python3 with Flask framework.

 ## Run without Docker
 ### To execute this app need